 As we will show later, the charge operators can be again modified to be topological, at the cost of losing invertibility.
-According to the general prescription outlined above this is done by introducing a 3d TQFT which is supported on the worldvolume of the defect and coupled to the bulk gravity via framing anomaly.
+According to the general prescription outlined above this is done by introducing a 3d TQFT which is supported on the worldvolume of the defect and coupled to the bulk gravity via the framing anomaly.
 Existence of such extended topological operators can be interpreted as a certain modified charge conservation law.

-When the spacetime topology and metric are considered dynamical, in principle one expects no global symmetries at all in quantum gravity \cite{KalloshKLLS9502069,Banks2010zn1011.5120,HarlowOoguri1810.05338, McNamara1909.10355:2019rup}, including noninvertible ones \cite{MonteroRudelius2104.07036}.
+When the spacetime topology and metric are dynamical in a UV-complete theory, in principle one expects no global symmetries at all in quantum gravity \cite{KalloshKLLS9502069,Banks2010zn1011.5120,HarlowOoguri1810.05338, McNamara1909.10355:2019rup}, including noninvertible ones \cite{MonteroRudelius2104.07036}.
 Our construction then shows that if a $\U(1)$ symmetry has a mixed gravitational anomaly, it does not become completely broken in quantum gravity just by this anomaly.
-Rather, it should be either (1) broken by some other method or (2) dynamically gauged in the UV completed theory.
+Rather, it should be either (1) broken by some other method or (2) dynamically gauged in the UV-complete theory.

 \end{enumerate}